Criminal offences and sanctions

 The Gangmasters (Licensing) Act 2004 includes a number of criminal offences that apply to both labour providers and labour users.

-Within the GLA regulated sectors it is illegal under s12 of the Gangmasters (Licensing) Act to:
+Within the GLAA regulated sectors it is illegal under s12 of the Gangmasters (Licensing) Act to:

 - operate as a gangmaster without a licence

-- possess a document - either false, improperly obtained or belonging to someone else - with the intention of inducing someone to believe that you, or someone else, are licensed by the GLA.
+- possess a document - either false, improperly obtained or belonging to someone else - with the intention of inducing someone to believe that you, or someone else, are licensed by the GLAA.

 The maximum penalty for operating without a licence is 10 years in prison and/or a fine.

-It is also an offence to obstruct a GLA officer in the course of their duties, with a maximum penalty of six months in prison and/or a fine.
+It is also an offence to obstruct a GLAA officer in the course of their duties, with a maximum penalty of six months in prison and/or a fine.